 A modern viewer will not recognise any of the names of the actors, unless you happen to be Danish, perhaps, but back in 1916 they would have.
 Olaf Fønss, playing Frank Stoll, was one of Europe’s biggest movie stars, while Ebba Thomsen, playin Dina West, was one of Denmark’s top leading ladies behind superstar Asta Nielsen, often appearing opposite Valdemar Psilander, the Viggo Mortensen of his day.

 Like most Danish screen actors, Fønss also appeared on the stage, and in later years took to film direction as well.
 He never became a big star of the stage, but instead revelled on the screen.
 Fønss played the lead in Atlantis, and also had great success with the German movie series Homunculus (1916, review), in which he played the dual role of scientist and monster.
 He appeared opposite Conrad Veidt in Austrian director Joe May’s 1921 film Mysteries of India, written by none other than Fritz Lang and Thea von Harbou.
 The New York Daily News wrote of the film: “It is astonishing how tiresome a picture can become before the end heaves into sight”.
-May later directed The Invisible Man Returns (1940)
+May later directed The Invisible Man Returns (1940, review)

 Fønss was a long-time president of the Danish actors union and worked for the national film censor for 14 years.
 In later years he became heavily involved in politics, supporting the social democrats of Denmark.
 In 1925 he was sent, “on special commission from the king of Denmark” to the states to study film techniques in Hollywood.
 According to US newspapers at the time Fønss would have put in a day’s work acting for F.W.
 Murnau, directing his first American film.
 If this is indeed the case, then Fønss may be perhaps be spotted as an extra in Murnau’s timeless masterpiece Sunrise: A Song of Two Humans (1927).